clawpack/geoclaw_tutorial_tulane2017/Docker.md

 First install [Docker](https://www.docker.com/).

-Then clone this repository if you haven't already:
+Then download the Dockerfile from this directory, either directly from the Github webpage or by cloning this repository:

     $ git clone https://github.com/clawpack/geoclaw_tutorial_tulane2017

-Then go into this directory,

-    $ cd geoclaw_tutorial_tulane2017

-and build a Docker image:
+Then go into the directory containing the Dockerfile and build a Docker image:

     $ docker build -t geoclaw_tutorial_dockerimage -f Dockerfile .